Carreau/ipython-wiki/IPEP-6:-Qt-console---additional-pane.md

  - `Esc` could close it.

 * New menu function
- - in a manner similar to favorites - worksheets could be saved in IPython home folder, then Qt Console menu could list all "Notebooks" from this folder automatically based on file name.
+ - in a manner similar to favorites - notebooks could be saved in IPython home folder, then Qt Console menu could list all notebooks from this folder automatically based on file name.
  - New menu functions to create new, manually open, and save notebooks.

 * Selecting code box and being able to launch the code in main Qt Console pane, would be nifty